per1234/smartpins/README.md

   SP.loop();
 }
 ```
+# Supported Hardware

+**SmartPins** has been tested on the following hardware:

+* ESP-01
+* ESP-01S
+* Sonoff Basic
+* Sonoff S20
+* Sonoff SV
+* Wemos D1 mini
+* Nodedmuc v0.9

+There is no reason why it shouldn't run on any other ESP8266 boards

 # In detail / additional functionality

 **SmartPins** provides much more than just debouncing: it has numerous different input styles and - more importanly it puts all asynchronous input events into a single queue.
 This makes sure that all your code runs from the main loop thread, which reduces / prevents a number of common problems.